 Valve revealed the Steam Deck gaming console in July 2021 after several months of rumors and announced that the device would begin shipping in December 2021.
 The Steam Deck succumbed to chip shortage delays, however, with the release date pushed to late February 2022.

 And for all the tinkerers out there, you can find 3D files (STO, STL) if you want to print your own case or just want to experiment with the geometry/surface topology.

-The most often replaced Steam Deck parts include the fan, thumbsticks, bumper button assemblies, and back plate.
+The most often replaced Steam Deck parts include the fan, thumbsticks, and bumper button assemblies.